Table of Contents

 - Click the External apps tab and choose Connect account in the Microsoft Teams label.
 Follow the requested prompts from Simpplr to connect.

 - The Admin user will need to accept the permissions Microsoft is requesting from Simpplr, as shown below.
+For more information on Microsoft integration security, check out this article.

 - The End user will need to accept the permissions Microsoft is requesting, as shown below.